RetroPie/RetroPie-Docs/docs/Odroid-XU4.md

 # Odroid XU4

 This is a guide on how to build RetroPie on the Odroid XU4.
-This is assuming you are starting with a prebuilt image of Ubuntu from HardKernel's Website:
+This is assuming you are starting with a prebuilt image of Ubuntu 16.04 Minimal from HardKernel's Website:

-## Download Ubuntu Minimal Image for Odroid XU3/XU4:
+## Download Ubuntu 16.04 Minimal Image for Odroid XU3/XU4:

+### The XU4 is fully software compatible with XU3!

 https://odroid.in/ubuntu_16.04lts/